 I am neither scientist nor philosopher so I can only speculate from the heart.
 And this is what my achy breaky heart thinks.

 A confession: I like looking at pictures of naked women.
 This is because I am a sad, lonely creature.
-It is because the act of doing so releases pleasurable chemicals in the brain which make the unbearable passage of time disappear and because it simulates atavistic instincts to hunt things down (in this case recurring images that flicker into the semblance of a story).
+It is because the act of doing so releases pleasurable chemicals in the brain which make the unbearable passage of time momentarily disappear and because it simulates atavistic instincts to hunt things down (in this case recurring images that flicker into the semblance of a story).
 I say this, possibly at great embarrassment to myself, because I want to make a very sensitive point.
 I feel ashamed and disgusted with myself afterwards because I feel like I have violated these women’s privacy.
 They did not ask or want to be looked at by me.
 The broader point I am making is that despite my exposure to the pornographic mindset, I have never succumbed to the misogyny that led to the making and dissemination of these images.
-Some feminists may be horrified by this admission and I would fully understand their position.
-But, given my voraciously sexual nature, I would rather see it as me fighting the good fight.
+Some feminists may be horrified by this admission and I would fully understand their indignation.
+But, given my voraciously sexual nature, I would rather see it as fighting the good fight.

 There is one animal that gives me cause for hope and it is our closest cousin (along with the chimpanzee): the bonobo.
 Bonobos live only in the Democratic Republic of Congo (the current “rape capital” of the world).
 These peaceable creatures are so human-like (in the best sense) that they share food among strangers and even exhibit empathy through “contagion yawning”.
 Most remarkable of all, though, is their extraordinary use of sex.
 In Bonoboland, everyone has sex with everyone.
 All ages and genders and family members use sexual contact to defuse tension.
-It is a genius system and the very opposite of the pornographic model which has taken root in human society.
+It is an ingenious system, the very opposite of the pornographic model which has taken root in human society.
 Bonobo sex placates aggression and reinforces social bonds (here it is worth mentioning that it is a matriarchal society).
 How predictably and pathetically tragic that we humans pose a grave threat to their continued existence.
 Just as the Greek gods consumed one another to stake out their divine claim to existence, so we consume everything around us to puff out our shaved chests and bra-enhanced breasts.
 If rape is an act of physical appropriation, then we are all guilty of rape to some degree.

 This text has no end.
 It will spill over in a few days into another text.
 Until then, here is a thought.
 We will never rid the world of rape until we radically transform how we see women.
 The west thinks it has achieved sexual equality (at least legally speaking); this is laughable.
 Women, at best, are wives, lovers and girlfriends (while holding down a job or pursuing a career running around in stilettos).
 Even now, after everything, women are seen as incomplete if they go it alone.
 What is worse, the hard-won gains of feminism have been violently reversed.
 Feminism has become so meaningless in the mainstream as to be worthless, and the mainstream is the only stream worth worrying about.
-Feminism is now about “self-empowerment”, which is just another way of atomising the individual and de-politicising the world.
+Feminism is now about “self-empowerment”, which is just another way of atomizing the individual and de-politicising the world.
 Just as the chimpanzee is our close cousin, so mainstream fashion and celebrity magazines are close cousins of pornography.
 It will take a small revolution to change this skewed and damaging state of affairs.
 The banning of photoshopped images would be a start.
 Followed by normalizing the growth of armpit hair (other hair to follow but one step at a time).
 But nothing will ever change so long as pornography is viewed as a normal representation of sex and the mainstream media keeps peddling an image of femininity that keeps a multibillion beauty industry in business.
 In the meantime, fight the good fight.

 Although there was widespread outrage in India following the rape and murder of Jyoti Singh, the situation has arguably worsened there.
 Across the Muslim world, in Africa and Asia, and in the West, the future is unthinkably bleak if attitudes towards women aren’t transformed.
 But it’s not for dinosaurs like me to affect this change, it’s for you – the young – to try and make it happen.
 It’s your future, your world; I want nothing to do with it.
-Oh, and please save the bonobos while you’re at it.
+But please save the bonobos while you’re at it.